haotianh9/Reinforcement_learning_cpp_parallel/README.md

 Goal: build a small scalable, reliable and well-maintained RL framework in C++ that can be used for engineering research.

 # alpha 0.1
-Version alpha 0.1 will be implemented with PPO learning algorithm only.
+Version alpha 0.1 implements Policy Proximal Optimization (PPO) learning algorithm only.
 Basic MPI functions are used for communications between simulation nodes and the learning node.
 [Libtorch](https://pytorch.org/cppdocs/) is used for neural network training and inference.

 Developed by Kishore Ganesh, Qiongao Liu, Yusheng Jiao, Chenchen Huang, Haotian Hang as USC CSCI596 course final project